gookarthik/angular-spring-mysql-k8/README.md

 ```
 https://3.83.89.187:30481/
 ```
-Give the above token and click on login
+Give the above token and click on sign-in.
+No need to open any port

 # Website